Suppression of spinodal instability by disorder in an athermal system: Acknowledgements and Author contributions

 It is a pleasure to thank Bhavtosh Bansal for providing access to the lab equipment and useful discussions.
 We also thank Prabodh Shukla, Varsha Banerjee, Fan Zhong for helpful comments and suggestions.
-T.B. acknowledges IISER-Kolkata for a doctoral fellowship.
-A.B. acknowledges postdoctoral funding from ERC, under grant agreement AdG694651-CHAMPAGNE.
+A.B. acknowledges post-doctoral funding from ERC, under grant agreement AdG694651-CHAMPAGNE.

 A.G. prepared the sample.
 A.B. carried out the simulations.
 T.B. performed the measurements, analyzed the data, conceived the problem, and wrote the paper.